HowTo: Build a retro-smart home display via analog displays

 Other variants

 The great thing about the PCA9685 breakout board is that it offers up to 16 outputs.
-That means you can connect up to 16 displays.
+This means you can connect up to 16 displays.

-To produce a housing for one or two analogue displays, a 3D printer is enough.
+A 3D printer is sufficient to produce a housing for one or two analog displays.
 Unfortunately, most 3D printers are too small for more than two displays.
-One way you can still combine multiple ads is described in the section More than two displays in one enclosure below.
+One way of combining several displays is described in the section More than two displays in one housing described below.

-If you want to use more than two ads, you can also make a wooden case.
+If you want to use more than two displays, you can also make a wooden housing.

 More than two displays in one housing

-… are difficult to implement in the way described above.
-At the very least, a case with room for more than two displays is very difficult to print using a 3D printer.
-Most 3D printers simply do not have enough space on their print bed.
+...are difficult to realize in the way described above.
+At the very least, it is very difficult to print a housing with space for more than two displays using a 3D printer.
+Most 3D printers simply do not have enough space on their print bed for this.

-At least if you want to print the case in one part, this will not work.
-In case you have no problem with screwing the case out of several parts, here is a suggestion how to do it all the same.
-Unfortunately, there are currently no pictures with a step-by-step guide.
-I will insert these as soon as possible.
+At least if you want to print the housing in one part, this does not work.
+In case you have no problem with screwing the housing together from several parts, here is a suggestion on how the whole thing can still be realized.
+Unfortunately, there are currently no pictures with step-by-step instructions.
+I will add these here as soon as possible.

-However, the assembly can be very well guessed on the basis of the 3D templates.
+However, you can still get a very good idea of the assembly using the 3D templates.
 For those who still want to try it out:

-A few pictures explaining the assembly, you will find the view of the required 3D files.
+A few pictures explaining the assembly can be found after viewing the required 3D files.

 Download the required STL files: Retro SmartHome display modular housing